dankellett/webapp-angular-.netcore-with-infra-aws-azure/readme.md

 #### TODO writeups

+AWS Beanstalk

+AWS Database setup
+need to create db manually "demodb"

+AWS local cert
+This needs to be run on the web servers.
+A keypair needs to be assigned to the eb instances via config->security to enable a RDP user/password to be generated and provide a remote login.
+`Import-Module WebAdministration`
+`Set-ItemProperty "IIS:\AppPools\DefaultAppPool" -Name "processModel.loadUserProfile" -Value "True"`
+This should be moved to a provisioner to remote-exec on each ec2 instance.

 Installing certs on Azure App Service is easier than AWS.
 App Service provides a UI to install and manage certs, Beanstalk doesn't.
 In BS you must install the cert on each instance - how do you do this at scale?
 For now I have reverted back to a dev cert that is included with the code files.

 This is the format required to load cert file for IS4 in appsettings.
 `"Key": {
       		"Type": "File",
       		"FilePath": ".\\auth_cert_dev.pfx",